Accurate projected augmented wave datasets for BaFe$_2$As$_2$: Results and Discussion

-Finally, we present the Fermi surfaces reconstructed using maximally localized Wannier functions\cite{MLWF_1,MLWF_2} (MLWFs) (Fig. \ref{fig_fs}).
-For the NM state, as we have seen in Fig. \ref{fig_bandstructure}, the optimization leads to very different band structures, thus results in very different Fermi surfaces as well.
+The effect of structural optimization on the electronic structure can also be illustrated with the Fermi surfaces.
+In Fig. \ref{fig_fs} we present the Fermi surfaces reconstructed using maximally localized Wannier functions\cite{MLWF_1,MLWF_2} (MLWFs).
+For the NM state, as we have seen in Fig. \ref{fig_bandstructure}, the optimization leads to very different band structures, and thus results in very different Fermi surfaces as well.
 After full-optimization, the size of hole pockets around $\Gamma$ is greatly reduced and the two electron pockets are much less affected, as suggested by the band structure calculation, and therefore the expected ($\pi$,$\pi$) Fermi-surface nesting is missing.
 For the SDW state, since the optimization does not significantly alter the electronic structure as it does in the NM state, we thus show only the Fermi surfaces after full optimization.
 Unlike its NM state, the SDW Fermi surfaces are surprisingly simple and do not show very interesting features such as Fermi-surface nesting.
 Two extended electron pockets were found, and two hole pockets appear around $k_z=0.5$.